amices/mice/revdep/README.md

 ```
 checking package dependencies ...
 ERROR
-Packages required but not available: ‘gWidgetsRGtk2’ ‘cairoDevice’
+Packages required but not available:
+  ‘gWidgetsRGtk2’ ‘GGally’ ‘cairoDevice’ ‘reshape’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.